 Once enabled, the app will calculate the correct calories for you based only on the macros and without rounding or subtracting calories from fiber and sugar alcohols.

-By doing the math of calories, you can have more freedom with how you track.
-It will ensure that you are always eating the right amount of calories for your goal and open up the possibility to just focus on hitting your calories and protein.
+Macro calories will ensure that you are always eating the right amount of calories for your goal and open up the possibility of just focusing on hitting your calories and protein.
 If you tried to do this while using label calories, it would introduce too much variation in the actual calories you are consuming due to the issues outlined earlier.

 Things to be aware of